-Senior Stoner Tom Huth, author of Forty Years Stoned: A Journalist’s Romance, tells his secret of making the most mundane of sights interesting, no matter where you are!
+Senior Stoner Tom Huth, author of Forty Years Stoned: A Journalist’s Romance, tells his secret of walking stoned to make the most mundane of sights interesting, no matter where you are!

 The Chrysler dealer is yahooing its monster year-end closeout.
 Old Glory ripples overhead.
 The loudspeaker calls: “Kurt Brand on two!”
 Balloons bob and weave in the stiff prairie wind.
 “Kurt Brand on two!”
 Salesmen eye me through the windows, not a customer in sight.

 I pass a cineplex whose marquee says CLOSED.
 A Jiffy Lube with its bays standing empty.
 An abandoned department store whose sign has been removed but whose name, HOMELAND, stands out in clean lettering against the dirty façade.

 Weeds poke up through cracks in the pavement.
 Dead leaves scurry past.
 I puzzle over a bird’s wing lying next to a crushed pink barrette.
 I picture these shopping strips as future ghost towns in some post-consumer America.